CenturyLinkCloud/PublicKB/Network/add-or-remove-network-interface-to-server-using-go-cli.md

 * Control Portal Username and Password
 * Server name you wish to add/remove an additional network interface (**Server name must be all caps**)
 * Network name you wish to add/remove (**Network name is case sensitive**)
-* Account Alias if you wish to add a network interface to a server in a sub-account
+* Account Alias if you wish to add/remove a network interface to a server in a sub-account

 ### Add a Network Interface to a Server